GiruMIT/Real-Time-Bus-Tracker/README.md

-# Real-Time-Bus-Tracker
+# Real-Time-Restaurant-Tracker
-This bus tracker will follow the bus routes of my neighborhood.
+This restaurant tracker will locate the best Ethiopian restaurants in DMV area.